Buy USDINR; target of 64.75 - 64.85: ICICI Direct

-According to ICICI Direct expect the USD to find support at lower levels.
-Utilise the down side in the pair to go long on the USDINR
+ICICI Direct expects USD to find support at lower levels.
+Utilise the down side in the pair to go long on the USDINR.

 ICICI Direct's currency report on USDINR